k8s-platform-hub/hello-java-springboot/README.md

 ### Api console

-Every hasura cluster comes with an api console that gives your a GUI to test out the baas features of hasura.
+Every Hasura cluster comes with an api console that gives your a GUI to test out the baas features of Hasura.
 To open the api console

 ```sh
 $ hasura api-console